abejide001/web-scrap/README.md

 ## Instructions

-`the modules required for the app was being loaded first` `a db connection was created`
+`the modules required for the app were being loaded first` `a db connection was created`
 `a table was created with the id, currency_symbol and currency_value field` `axios library was used to scrap the website`